Vidxyz/PresidentAI/README.md

 ## Rules of the game

 - Aim of the game is to lose all your cards as quickly as possible
 - Each game comprises of multiple *rounds*.
-Rounds can be arbitrarily long or short depending on cards involved
+    - Rounds can be arbitrarily long or short depending on cards involved
+    - The number of rounds per game is also arbitrary
+    - A round is simply the concept of all the moves played from an empty game state until a round ends
+    - A round ends when a **burn** happens, or all but one player passes
 - You can lose cards by playing a move on top of the current round state
     - Playing a move can either lead to the round ending, or continuing
     - Moves comprise of a single card, or multiple cards of the same face value